aoinc13/nifikop/site/website/versioned_docs/version-0.7.6/3_tasks/2_security/1_ssl.md

 ## Using an existing Issuer

-As described in the [Reference section](../../5_references/1_nifi_cluster/6_listeners_config.md#sslsecrets), instead of using a self-signed certificate as CA, you can use an existing one.
+As described in the [Reference section](../../5_references/1_nifi_cluster/6_listeners_config.md#sslsecrets), instead of using a self-signed certificate as CA, you can use an existing issuer.
 In order to do so, you only have to refer it into your `Spec.ListenerConfig.SslSecrets.IssuerRef` field.

 ### Example : Let's encrypt

 Let's say you have an existing DNS server, with [external dns](https://github.com/kubernetes-sigs/external-dns) deployed into your cluster's namespace.
-You can easily use Let's encrypt as authority for your certificate.
+You can easily use [Let's Encrypt](https://letsencrypt.org/) as an authority for your certificate.

 To do this, you have to :